 The Bay of Islands

-The Maori Cultural Dance
+The Maori Cultural Dance in Waitangi

-Waitangi is located close to Paihia and it's the place where New Zealand was born as a country, where the treaty between the British and the Maori population was signed, 180 years ago.
-There we get an insight about this important historic event and also have the honour to witness a cultural Maori performance.
+Waitangi is located close to Paihia and it’s the place where New Zealand was born as a country, where the treaty between the British and the Maori population was signed, 180 years ago.
+There we get an insight into this important historic event and also have the honour to witness a cultural Maori Performance.
 It was very entertaining and educational at the same time to learn about the traditional meaning of gestures and tools Maori people use in their dance.